Jayyay/Duke-CSA-iOS/README.md

 Duke CSA is the very first app specifically designed and developed for Duke University Chinese Student Association.

+We use Swift as the main language for development, and Parse.com as database.

-Users login with their facebook account, and NetIDs are required.
+Users need to login with their facebook account, and NetIDs are required.

 Through the app, CSA execs post newest events and bulletins, and members will get notifications for every update.